 If you use a star shaped plate polygon, it will become a star shaped cobblestone floor like this.

-・How to use Houdini to place cobblestones in the floor
+・How to use Houdini to place cobblestones on a floor

-・How to unfold a UV mesh with Houdini
+・How to unfold a UV mesh using Houdini

 First, we need to prepare a plate polygon which we want to add cobblestones to.

 I will use a Grid node (square plate polygon) for this tutorial.